 Your company’s brand is foundational to building trust among consumers and forging emotional connections with subscribers.
 Hopefully, your brand already embodies and communicates your mission and values.
 Emphasize these elements while making space for the prevalent holiday themes of cheer and goodwill to connect with existing subscribers and new customers alike.

-Subscription-first companies have an advantage when it comes to holiday marketing in that they tend to have strong communities already.
-Show off the strength of your customer relationships to sell shoppers on your products.
+Subscription-first companies have an advantage when it comes to holiday marketing in that they tend to already have strong communities of brand advocates willing to sell shoppers on your products.
 Social media is key to showcasing your community and inviting new people to join.
 Post or re-share user-generated content (UGC) to build hype and show authentic testimonials.
 If you don’t already have a UGC machine, the holidays are a great time to build one: Invite people to contribute content in exchange for a special holiday promotion, discount code or a chance to win free products.

 Give your fans and followers an insider experience by including them in holiday celebrations.
 Host giveaways or contests and give gifts to your loyal customers.
 Adding a free item to a winner’s next subscription box or giving away a free month of product are easy and low-cost ways to strengthen ties with your customers.
 You can also make customers feel special by giving them early access to holiday sales or sending exclusive discount codes so they can wow their loved ones with amazing gifts.

 A holiday campaign doesn’t have to be big and fancy to make an impact if it makes your target audience feel appreciated.
 When you invite fans and newcomers to be an active part of your online community, you’ll win their loyalty and continued business.

 Subscription sellers must lean into relational commerce: the practice of fostering connections with customers to win and retain their loyalty.
 Personalization is one of the best ways to make customers feel seen and appreciated.
 You should always provide a tailored experience by: